Roger Sathre is a Research Scientist with the Energy Technologies Area of the Lawrence

-energy and climate implications of forest management and forest product use
+- energy and climate implications of forest management and forest product use

->

-> He is a member of LBNL's Emerging Technology Assessment (ETA) Team.
-This interdisciplinary team conducts prospective life-cycle modeling of the energy, environmental and economic effects of large-scale deployment of emerging energy technologies, providing feedback to guide basic research and accelerate innovation.
+He is a member of LBNL's Emerging Technology Assessment (ETA) Team.
+This interdisciplinary team conducts prospective life-cycle modeling of the energy, environmental and economic implications of large-scale deployment of emerging energy technologies, providing feedback to guide basic research and accelerate innovation.

->

-> A list of Roger's publications can be found here.
+A list of Roger's publications can be found here.